Mexico–United Arab Emirates relations

-Mexico–United Arab Emirates relations are the diplomatic relations between Mexico and the United Arab Emirates.
+The nations of Mexico and the United Arab Emirates established diplomatic relations in 1975.
 Both nations are members of the United Nations.

 History

 Mexico and the United Arab Emirates (UAE) established diplomatic relations on 12 September 1975.
 For the first three decades, Mexico was accredited to the UAE from its embassy in Beirut, Lebanon while the UAE was accredited to Mexico from its embassy in Washington, D.C., United States.

 In 2008, Mexico opened a consulate-general in Dubai to promote trade and cultural cooperation between the two nations.
 In 2010, the UAE opened an embassy in Mexico City and in return, Mexico opened an embassy in Abu Dhabi in 2012 and closed its consulate in Dubai.

 Since the establishment of resident diplomatic missions, both nations have increased mutual international cooperation, cultural events, trade and high level visits.
 Foreign ministers of both nations have repeatedly visited each other's nation and have signed several bilateral agreements including improved cooperation in the energy sector.
-In 2012 both nations signed an agreement to avoid double taxation on income and are currently in talks to lift visa requirements on diplomatic and official passport holders from government officials of both nations.
-In 2012, there were over 3,000 Mexican citizens living and working in the UAE, mostly in the energy (petrol) sector and more than 50,000 Mexican citizens visit the country for tourism annually.

 In April 2014, Emirati Vice President and Prime Minister Mohammed bin Rashid Al Maktoum paid an official visit to Mexico.
 It was the first visit ever by a ruling Emirati Prime Minister.
 In January 2016 Mexican President Enrique Peña Nieto paid an official visit to the UAE.
 During President Peña Nieto's visit, both nations signed 13 agreements and memorandums.
-Both nations continue to strengthen bilateral relations and trade.

 In March 2022, Mexican Foreign Minister Marcelo Ebrard paid a visit to Abu Dhabi where he held bilateral, cultural and trade discussions and promoted investment opportunities in Mexico.
 Ebrard would later travel to Dubai and attend the World Government Summit.
+In 2024, Mexican Foreign Undersecretary María Teresa Mercado Pérez travelled to Abu Dhabi and met with the Minister of State, Ahmed Ali Al Sayegh and discussed bilateral cooperation in strategic sectors such as energy, agriculture, science and technological innovation, climate change, education and culture.
+Foreign Undersecretary Mercado Pérez also participated in the inauguration of an exhibition of five Mexican archaeological pieces at the Louvre Abu Dhabi.